tremor-rs/tremor-www/docs/language/scripting/index.md

-# Scripting Overview
+# Scripts

-The scripting language is an interpreted expression-oriented language designed for the filtering, extraction, transformation and streaming of structured data in a stream or event-based processing system.
+Tremors scripting language is an interpreted expression-oriented language designed for the filtering, extraction, transformation and streaming of structured data in a stream or event-based processing system.

-At its core, the languagesupports a structured type system equivalent to JSON.
+At its core, the language supports a structured type system equivalent to JSON.
 It supports integer, floating point, boolean and UTF-8 encoded string literals, literal arrays and associative dictionaries or record types in addition to a `null` marker.

 A well-formed JSON document is a legal literal expression.